vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 #### Block header

-The block header type might vary on different sidechains and L2s.
+The block header type may vary between sidechains and L2s.

 #### Life cycle